bcharlier/HMMA238/Bash/tp.md

 ```
 **Exercise:**

-1. Go to `/usr/lib/R/bin/R` and list every files starting with a letter `R` and containing i
+1. Go to `/usr/lib/R/bin/` and list every files starting with a letter `R` and containing `i`
 2. Got to `/var/log/` and list every files with extension `.log`
-3. Got to `/var/log/` and list every files with a name starting with a `a` and containing a digit
+3. Got to `/var/log/` and list every files with a name starting with a `a` and containing at least a digit

 ## Listing files